IBT-FMI/COSplay/documentation/pyboard.rst

 Circuit
 -------

-The following figure shows the circuit used with the pyboard.
+The following figure shows the circuit used with the pyboard:

-BNC ports 1 and 2 can short circuit the incoming BNC.
+* BNC ports **1** and **2** can short circuit the incoming BNC.
-Ports 3 and 4 can deliver ~4.2V TTL pulses.
+* Ports **3** and **4** can deliver TTL pulses (the voltage is ~4.5V *if* the target device draws no current).
-Ports 5 and 6 allow changing the amplitude of a TTL pusle (max. ~3.3V).
+* Ports **5** and **6** allow changing the amplitude of a TTL pusle (max. ~3.3V).
-Exact output values depend on the input voltage of the USB port.
+* Exact output values depend on the input voltage of the USB port.

+**Important Voltage Notes**:

+* The TTL output voltage will drop (possibly below the detection threshold) if the peripheral draws current.
+  In order to adapt to this, the pull-up resistors can be switched to 120 ohm instead of the recommended 10 kiloohm.
-*NOTE:* The maximum output voltage of the amplitude modulation pins depends on output impedance and the resistive load.
+* The maximum output voltage of the amplitude modulation pins depends on output impedance and the resistive load.
   If this poses difficulties, we suggest enabling the optional analogue buffer on the DAC in the MicroPython firmware (cf `commit 94d2127 <https://github.com/IBT-FMI/micropython/commit/94d21272e2f3f0d4d33c4b80c9a7b8e3816452ee>`_ on our micropython fork).
   The buffer offers lower output impedance, but reduces the output accuracy in turn.

 .. image:: circuit.png